 Nick Hall is Keeper of Artillery at the Royal Armouries Museum and is based at Fort Nelson.

-Read History of Art at the Courtauld Institute, London and joined the then Tower Armouries in 1972.
-I was fortunate to learn from Howard Blackmore, Russell Robinson and Alan Borg, arms & armour leading scholars and spend time in the workshop with Ted Smith and Arthur Davies.
+Read History of Art at the Courtauld Institute, London and joined what was then the Tower Armouries in 1972.
+I was fortunate to learn from Howard Blackmore, Russell Robinson and Alan Borg, leading arms & armour scholars, and spend time in the workshop with Ted Smith and Arthur Davies.

 In 1978 I became Keeper of Metalwork at Hampshire County Museums, opening a community museum in Havant.
-Here I displayed the superb Vokes firearms collection, local history and put on frequent exhibitions.
-When the County bought Fort Nelson, a derelict Ancient Monument, I was asked to help decide its future.
-The Fort’s restoration was begun, eventually to become the Royal Armouries artillery museum.
+Here I displayed the superb Vokes firearms collection, local history, and put on frequent exhibitions.
+When the county bought Fort Nelson, a derelict ancient monument, I was asked to help decide its future.
+The Fort’s restoration began, eventually to become the Royal Armouries artillery museum.